UnEmotioneD/binarytree-python/readme.md

 ## Conclusion

-Using Nodemon with Python automates the restart process of your scripts upon code changes, enchaning your development workflow.
+Using Nodemon with Python automates the restart process of your scripts upon code changes, enhancing your development workflow.
 Customize Nodemon to fit your project's needs and focus more on coding.

 ---